 - Does not log IP Addresses or metadata

-- Encrypted closed groups (max of 10 people) and open groups (no limit to size)
+- Encrypted closed groups (now up to 100 people) and open groups (no limit to size)

 - Does not support 2FA (two factor authentication)